sourdzl/safer/README.md

 2. Verify that the Safe address and network are the same for all signers
 3. Check that signers are using wallets connected to the addresses registered in the Safe

+## CLI and Webapp Integration

+The CLI tools and web interface in Safer are not separate systems but complementary interfaces to the same underlying functionality.
+This design provides flexibility and resilience for multisig operations.

+### Shared Components

+1. **Common Data Files**

+   - Both interfaces read from and write to the same files:
+     - `data/tx.json` for transaction data
+     - `data/signatures.txt` for collected signatures

+2. **Underlying Foundry Scripts**

+   - The webapp executes the same Foundry scripts that the CLI uses
+   - For example, when you click "Build Transaction" in the webapp, it runs the same script as `make tx`

+3. **Shared Configuration**
+   - Both use the same `.env` file for environment variables

+### Flexible Workflows

+This integration allows for mixed workflows where you can:

+1. **Combine approaches based on preference**:

+   - Build a transaction in the CLI but collect signatures via the webapp
+   - Create a transaction via the webapp but execute it through CLI
+   - Switch between interfaces at any point in the process

+2. **Accommodate different user types**:

+   - Technical users can stick with CLI
+   - Non-technical users can use the webapp
+   - Mixed teams can each use their preferred interface

+3. **Provide redundancy**:
+   - If the webapp server is down, you can fall back to CLI
+   - If access to terminal is limited, you can use the webapp

+### Example Mixed Workflow

+Here's how a team might use both interfaces in a single transaction:

+1. Developer creates transaction via CLI with `make tx`
+2. Shares the data directory with other signers
+3. Non-technical signers use the webapp to connect hardware wallets and sign
+4. Technical signers might use CLI commands like `make sign:ledger`
+5. Final execution could be done through either interface

+This integrated design eliminates single points of failure and supports Safer's goal of "true DAO resilience" by providing multiple ways to interact with Safe transactions.

 ## Web Frontend

 A user-friendly web interface is available for interacting with Safer through any modern browser.
 This provides a complete solution for building, signing, and executing Safe transactions without using command-line tools.